-Review Chapter 8 | Program Income of the CDBG Administration Manual for information and requirements regarding Program Income.
+Review Chapter 8, Program Income of the CDBG Administration Manual for information and requirements regarding Program Income.

-Note: If a local unit of government has local program income currently, funding may need to be applied to this open grant first.
+Note: If a local unit of government has local program income currently, funding may need to be applied to the open grant first.
 Program Income is not allowable as local match.
+New local program income revolving loan funds will not be authorized to be created from a 2021 awarded grant.